-A bird of the Old World, capercaillie have been living in pine forests across Europe since the last Ice Age.
-The largest grouse species in the world, powered by pine needles and known in Gaelic as the Horse of the Woods; capercaillie are iconic.
-They are also critically endangered.
+A bird of the Old World, capercaillie have been living in our pine forests since the last Ice Age.
+The largest grouse in the world, powered by pine needles and known in Gaelic as the Horse of the Woods; capercaillie are iconic.

-In the UK capercaillie are only found in Scotland and are part of a global population extending from Russia to Scandinavia, and the Black Forest to the Pyrenees.
+In the UK capercaillie are only found in Scotland and are part of a global population extending from Russia to Scandinavia, and across Europe from the Black Forest to the Pyrenees.

-In order not to compete for food and avoid inbreeding, young capercaillie will disperse from where they were born.
+By September they're independent of their mother and in order not to compete for food and avoid inbreeding, they'll disperse from where they were born.
 Females will often travel further than males; if habitat is available they'll make a new start up to 30km away.